+The ED EFRAG view Planned actions of the IASB Recycling The ED included a presumption that all items of income and expense recognised in other comprehensive income should be recycled to profit or loss.
+EFRAG thought that a principle (rather than a rebuttable presumption) should be set that no income and expense should be permanently excluded from the statement of profit or loss.
+At its June 2016 meeting, the IASB decided to state that in principle, income and expenses included in OCI should be recycled when doing so would enhance the relevance or faithful representation of the information in the statement of profit or loss for that period.
+This principle would replace the rebuttable presumption about recycling proposed in the ED.
+It would be stated that income and expenses included in OCI may not be recycled if, for example, there is no clear basis for identifying the period in which recycling should occur or the amount that should be recycled to enhance the relevance or faithful representation of information provided in the statement of profit or loss for that period.
+Decision about whether and when income and expenses included in OCI should be recycled can be made only by the IASB in setting Standards.
+In making such a decision the IASB would need to explain why recycling would enhance the relevance or faithful representation of the information provided in the statement of profit or loss for that period.
+Decision about whether and when income and expenses included in OCI should be recycled can be made only by the IASB in setting Standards.
+In making such a decision the IASB would need to explain why recycling would enhance the relevance or faithful representation of the information provided in the statement of profit or loss for that period.
+At its June 2016 meeting the IASB decided to remove the statement in the ED that an inability to identify a clear basis for recycling

-The ED EFRAG view Planned actions of the IASB decision the IASB would need to explain why recycling would enhance the relevance or faithful representation of the information provided in the statement of profit or loss for that period.
-At its June 2016 meeting the IASB decided to remove the statement in the ED that an inability to identify a clear basis for recycling may indicate that such income or expenses should not be included in OCI.
-Concepts of capital and capital maintenand ce The ED included the current guidance on the concepts of capital and capital maintenance with minor changes for consistency of terminology.
-EFRAG did not address this issue in its comment letter.
-The IASB considered this topic at its December 2016 meeting (see the main section of this paper).
-Effects of the proposed changes to the Co nceptual Framework The ED stated that the Conceptual Framework does not override any Standard.
-The ED identified that some of the classification requirements of IAS 32 Financial Instruments - Presentation and the requirements of IFRIC 21 Levies would be inconsistent with the proposals in the ED.
+The ED EFRAG view Planned actions of the IASB may indicate that such income or expenses should not be included in OCI.
+Concepts of capital and capital maintenance ce The ED included the current guidance on the concepts of capital and capital maintenance with minor changes for consistency of terminology. to this issue.
+Accordingly, EFRAG did not The IASB considered this topic at its December 2016 meeting.
+Contrary to EFRAG CFSS's advice, the IASB tentatively decided to carry forward the existing chapter and to include an explanatory statement saying that the chapter represents the remaining text of the Framework for the Preparation and Presentation of Financial Statements and has not been updated in the Conceptual Framework project.

+Effects of the proposed changes to the Conceptual Framework

+Framework does not override any Standard.
 EFRAG agreed with the status of the Conceptual Framework.
-As EFRAG assessed that the ED did not provide clear directions for future standard-setting activities, EFRAG did not think that the effect analysis included in the ED was particularly helpful.
-At its April 2016 meeting, the IASB decided to retain the existing status of the Conceptual Framework, and to confirm the proposal in the ED to explain any departures from aspects of the Conceptual Framework in the Basis for Conclusions accompanying the Standard in question.
-At its April 2016 meeting, the IASB also decided not to perform a comprehensive analysis of:
+As EFRAG assessed that the ED did not provide clear directions for future standard-setting activities, EFRAG did not think that the effect analysis included in the ED was particularly helpful. to retain the existing status of the Conceptual Framework, and to confirm the proposal in the ED to explain any departures from At its April 2016 meeting, the IASB also decided not to perform a comprehensive analysis of: (a) The effects of the revised Conceptual Framework on future Standard-setting; or